 Queensborough Community College

-Queensborough Community College, a college of The City University of New York, is located on a lush 37-acre campus in Bayside, Queens, New York.
+Queensborough Community College, a college of The City University of New York (CUNY), is located on a lush 37-acre campus in Bayside, Queens, New York.
 The College was established in 1959 on the former site of the historic Oakland Golf Club and offers a rich liberal arts and science curriculum as well as career and pre-professional courses.
 The College’s transfer programs are designed for students who plan to continue their studies at a four-year institution.
-Career programs provide the academic foundation and training for students who plan to begin or advance in a great career.
+Career programs provide the academic foundation and training for students who plan to begin or advance a promising career.
 Queensborough offers the Associate in Arts (A.A.), the Associate in Science (A.S.) and the Associate in Applied Science (A.A.S.) degrees, as well as non-credit Continuing Education programs.
-More than 15,000 credit and another 10,000 Continuing Education students are enrolled at Queensborough.
-More than 60 percent transfer to a senior colleges or universities, and others obtain the necessary skills for career advancement.
+More than 16,000 credit and another 10,000 Continuing Education students are enrolled at Queensborough.
+Nearly 70 percent of graduates transfer to senior colleges or universities, and others obtain the necessary skills for career advancement.

 The College’s student body reflects the diversity of Queens, the most diverse borough in New York City.
-Students originate from more than 125 countries and nearly half speak a language other than English at home.
+Students originate from more than 143 countries and more than half speak a language other than English at home.
 The ethnicity of the student body is almost evenly split among African Americans, Asians, Caucasians and Latinos.

-Queensborough has more than 400 full-time faculty.
-Nearly 60 percent hold their doctoral degrees and are encouraged to undertake research in community college pedagogy, as well as the traditional discipline-based research, to build a “learning culture” for themselves and their students.
+The College has more than 400 full-time faculty members.
+Nearly 60 percent hold doctoral degrees and are encouraged to undertake research in community college pedagogy, as well as the traditional discipline-based research, to build a “learning culture” for themselves and their students.
 Faculty are encouraged to use their classrooms to experiment with new approaches to improving learning within their academic disciplines, and are assisted by an in-house resource for faculty called the Center for Excellence in Teaching and Learning that focuses on research and publications on effective community college pedagogy.

 The Office of the Secretary